Updated May 2023

 Cybersecurity is a hot field.
 We're seeing a massive skills gap in this industry with huge demand for trained professionals all over the world.

-Some experts say there are over 3 million unfilled cybersecurity jobs worldwide.
+On any given day, there are thousands of unfilled cybersecurity jobs across Canada.
 The shortage of talent is making it easier for newcomers to land their first job - and giving salaries a good boost, too.

 But there are so many options at so many skill levels.
 Which ones are best if you're just starting out?

 In this post, we take you through 5 of the best cybersecurity certifications for beginners plus tips on how to prepare for exams.

 Security+ is a vendor-neutral cybersecurity certification for beginners.
 It tests your ability to install and manage security systems, mitigate risks, and respond to security incidents.

 It's aimed at security administrators, systems administrators, IT support specialists, and network engineers.

 There are no formal requirements to take the exam.
 However, CompTIA recommends that candidates have the Network+ credential plus a couple years of IT security administration experience.